Kimberly Clark Stock & Dividend Analysis

 - Company growth strategy

-Putting these pieces together, I expect a 4-6% annual dividend growth rate from Kimberly Clark stock.
+Putting these pieces together, I expect a 4-6% future annual dividend growth rate from Kimberly Clark stock.

 Kimberly Clark Stock Valuation

 Investors are usually willing to pay a high price for the current dividend, dividend safety and steady, but slow growth Kimberly Clark stock offers.
 So often, slow and steady stocks come at a premium price.